 Pass-through taxation is the default rule.
 If you do nothing, your LLC will be taxed as a partnership under Subchapter K of the Internal Revenue Code.
 This is the case when you have more than one member, or your LLC will be disregarded completely for income tax purposes if you are the only member.

 But if it is to your LLC’s advantage to be taxed as a corporation, you have that option.
-You can file Form 8832 “Entity Classification Election” with the Treasury Department, and your LLC will be taxed as a corporation under Subchapter C. Then, if you so desire, and if your LLC qualifies, you also have the option to make a further filing to be taxed under Subchapter S. We’ll take a further look at S corporations vs. C corporations in the next section.
+You can file Form 8832 “Entity Classification Election” with the Treasury Department, and your LLC will be taxed as a corporation under Subchapter C. Then, if you so desire, and if your LLC qualifies, you also have the option to make a further filing to be taxed under Subchapter S.

 When you incorporate, your corporation, by default, will be taxed under Subchapter C. Your corporation is a separate taxable entity with the business’ profits and losses taxable to the corporation, not to the owners.
 As a result, corporations are taxed at the corporate rate.
 Then, if the corporation distributes its profits to the shareholders, say in the form of a dividend, that is income to the shareholders which they have to report on their personal income tax return.
 It's a double tax, and it can seriously cut into the real dollars earned in the end.

 However, if your corporation qualifies, you can choose to have it taxed as an S corporation.
 An S corporation is a pass-through tax entity.
 Although S corporations and LLCs have that in common Subchapter S has several restrictions that LLCs taxed as a partnership or disregarded entity are not subject to.